Is 23/32 the Same As 3/4 Plywood? Uncover the Truth!

 Impact On Plywood Grading

 Plywood grading affects quality and performance.
+If you’re also comparing panel materials, see our guide on MDF vs plywood.
 Different grades indicate varying levels of strength and appearance.
 The grade specifications help in selecting the right plywood for specific projects.

 | Grade | Specifications |